binfalse/binfalse.de/comment-success.md

 comments: off
 ---

-Thanks a lot for your feedback, you comment was submitted successfully! :)
+Thanks a lot for your feedback, your comment was submitted successfully! :)

 I will review the comment as soon as possible.